ETHZ-TEC/exot_wiki/app_lib/contributing.md

 - **Tag working code using a proper versioning system**.
 The version number should be kept in sync with the project version in *CMakeLists.txt*.
 Creating tagged versions will help importing and using the library in other pieces of software.
 - **Use issue and milestone numbers, commit hashes, and other advanced GitLab-flavoured Markdown features**.
 These facilitate keeping track of the changes and progress.

-Also, please refer to the how-to page ["Code Style and Formatting"](../4.-How-to/Code-style-and-formatting#C++-applications-and-the-application-library), which shows you how to automatically format the code with *clang-format* to conform to our coding style.
+Also, please refer to the ["Code Style and Formatting"](../general/code-style#c-applications-and-the-application-library) page, which shows you how to automatically format the code with *clang-format* to conform to our coding style.